Zeroday-D/Zeroday-D/README.md

-# Hi there 👋 , I'm Bagus!
+# Hi there 👋 , I'm Oppths!
-Currently I am open to any opportunity especially in IT as a Mobile Developer and iOS Developer.
-Currently working with Robotic Process Automation, but I love learn new thing in programming such as Javascript, Swift, Python.

 ### Tools:
 <p>
-@@ -13,10 +13,10 @@ Currently I am open to any opportunity especially in IT as a Mobile Developer an
+@@ -13,10 +13,10 @@ Currently I am open to any opportunity especially in IT as a Web Developer an
 ### Stats:
 <details>
  <summary><strong>What i am learning/working on these days</strong></summary>